vikkirkobane/my-portfolio-website/README.md

 ## 🔥 Key Features

 - **AI Chatbot Assistant** (OpenAI & Gemini):
-  Engage with a smart chatbot trained specifically on the content of my portfolio.
-Built using N8N and Google AI Studio, it understands only what's in the app—no off-topic noise.
+  Engage with a smart chatbot trained specifically on the content of my portfolio and schedule meetings and appointments.
+Built using N8N and Google AI Studio, it understands only what's in the app, no off-topic noise.
 Supports code snippets, markdown, and real-time streaming output.

 - **Chatbot UI Enhancements**:
   - Scroll-activated chat icon using Framer Motion